-We now look at how the auction based approach proposed in this paper, together with the proper design of the utility function, enables effective participation within the composition.
+We now look at how the market-based approach proposed in this paper, consisting of auctions and a properly designed utility function, enables effective participation within the composition.
 We primarily look at the case where artificial agents are considered as simulating the behaviour of participants with little or no musical training, and act within SoloJam as participants.
 The case where SoloJam involves human participants is also discussed.